fic2/runner/README.md

 Once you have received a confirmation of your upgrade to a community account, you can go to the [FIC2Lab runner wizard](https://runner.developer.mediafi.org) where you will be guided through the steps to create your own run environment.

+When you click on the 'Create' or 'Log in' buttons, you will be redirected to the FIWARE Lab login page, where you will be prompted your credentials.

 ![](https://github.com/fic2/runner/raw/master/images/image07.png)

+Once you're logged in, you will need to authorize the FIC2Lab runner to use your credentials (this only happens the first time).

 ![](https://github.com/fic2/runner/raw/master/images/image08.png)

+Once authorized, you will be redirected back to the FIC2Lab runner page where you can continue with the creation wizard.

 ![](https://github.com/fic2/runner/raw/master/images/image09.png)

-Once you click on the button to start creating your environment, the wizard will go through a number of steps that set up everything that you need on FIWARE Lab Cloud.
+When you click on the button to start creating your environment, the wizard will go through a number of steps that set up everything that you need on FIWARE Lab Cloud.
 If everything goes right, you should see a pop-up with the URL to your dedicated management console.

 ![](https://github.com/fic2/runner/raw/master/images/image01.png)